kbolbotowski/kbolbotowski.github.io/_pages/about.md

 Our second-order Kantorovich-Rubinstein duality is at the core of some of the topics that I expose below.

 <h2 id="optimal-design-of-beam-systems-via-ot" style="scroll-margin-top: 100px;">
-  2. Optimal design of beam systems via OT
+  2. Optimal design of beam systems via Optimal Transport
 </h2>

 For two probability measures \\( \mu,\nu \in \mathcal{P}(\mathbb{R}^d)\\) consider the minimization problem with respect to a tensor-valued measure,